csc7/PP5_CI_GDEC/README.md

     - Equivalent of marquee tag for HTML5, https://stackoverflow.com/questions/53632338/what-is-the-equivalent-of-marquee-tag-in-html5; accessed on March 16th, 2022, at 3:20.

     - Inclusion of Google fonts in Stripe elements based on https://stackoverflow.com/questions/44915511/stripe-elements-google-web-font-not-working, accessed on March 18th, 2022, at 6:20.

+    - Capitalize first letter of each word: https://stackoverflow.com/questions/1549641/how-can-i-capitalize-the-first-letter-of-each-word-in-a-string, accessed on April 14th, 2022, at 01:54

 - Stripe: